jim-collier/x9git/project/design.md

 - **History footers are warned about, not gated.** The suites' own footers are checked for an entry newer than the last release tag.
 It is a warning because a release with a stale footer is untidy, not wrong, and a hard gate on a habit is a gate people learn to work around.

-- **Assets are built before the tag is cut.** With version-control stamps switched off at build time, a phase-1 binary and one built from the tagged commit are byte-identical - the only thing phase 2 changes is a changelog heading, which no binary contains.
-So the ordering costs nothing, and the reproducibility it used to cost is what `-buildvcs=false` bought back.
+- **Assets are built before the tag is cut.** With version-control stamps switched off at build time, a phase-1 binary and one built from the tagged commit are byte-identical.
+Phase 2 changes two files: a changelog heading, which no binary contains, and the Windows resource - which phase 1 stamps with the same version before building and puts back afterwards, so both phases link identical bytes.
+The ordering therefore costs nothing, and the reproducibility it used to cost is what `-buildvcs=false` bought back.